Colorado State University

 "Exploring the repeated evolution of sex chromosomes in plants"

 Abstract: Sex chromosomes have evolved hundreds, if not thousands, of independent times in plants.
-However, sex chromosomes have remained some of the most elusive and challenging aspects of both plant and animal genome assembly.
-Consequently, our understanding of sex determination in dioecious plants is limited to just a small handful of model plant species.
-With a new sequencing and bioinformatic approach called “Cytogenetics-by-Sequencing", we are now able to inexpensively characterize XY and ZW sex chromosomes in new plant and animal species from both living and herbarium tissue.
-We use this approach to broadly survey sex chromosome evolution across flowering plants, followed by PacBio HiFi sequencing and Omni-C scaffolding of heterogametic sexes to build the first fully-phased and perfectly contiguous sex chromosome assemblies in plants, and identify putative candidate sex determination genes across the angiosperm phylogeny.
-Our phylogenetic approach to the diversity of sex chromosomes is revealing a deeper layer of the structural complexity and evolutionary diversity of sex determination in plants.
+Some of the earliest examples discovered were in the hop, Humulus lupulus, owing to the heteromorphic XY pair.
+However, in most dioecious species there is a lack of obvious cytological differences between the sex chromosomes, which hinders their discovery.
+Moreover, sex chromosomes are some of the most challenging aspects of both plant and animal genome assemblies, due to an enrichment of repeats and large structural variation.
+Consequently, our understanding of sex determination in dioecious plants is limited to a handful of model plant species.
+With a new sequencing and bioinformatic approach called “Cytogenetics-by-Sequencing”, we are now able to inexpensively characterize XY and ZW pairs broadly across flowering plants.
+Using this approach, we show that we can identify previously unknown sex chromosome pairs and build fully-phased and perfectly contiguous sex chromosome assemblies, including for the XY chromosomes of Humulus lupulus and the ZW chromosomes in Amborella trichopoda.
+Our phylogenetic approach to the diversity of sex chromosomes is revealing a deeper understanding of the structural complexity and evolutionary diversity of sex determination in plants.

 University of Georgia

 "Clonal reproduction through seeds - knowledge gains and gaps"